binkley/homebrewery-files/witch.md

 - **Ray of Sickness** <br>
   A noxious green beam, more curse than science, that makes foes reel with nausea and ill humors.

+- **Silvery Barbs** <br>
+  A Witch doesn't shout; she pricks with a word, a look, a laugh too sharp.
+Their hand falters, their courage curdles, and someone else steps into the opening.

 - **Snare** <br>
   Create a hidden magical trap that catches creatures unawares.
   A Witch's charm on a rope can hold faster than iron.